 But, dive deeper into research and biomechanics, and you’ll find that irradiation is not actually the enemy.

 Instead, the opposite is true!
 A firm grip on a handle generates natural priming of the shoulder stabilizers to optimize the mechanics of the upper torso.

 Get a Grip to Prime the Shoulders

 Gripping creates anticipatory stability further up the chain at the shoulder and trunk.
 This occurs with a variety of limb positions and gripping intensities (1).

-More specific, submaximal gripping elicits significant increases in supraspinatus and infraspinatus (rotator cuff) activity, trapezius activity (scapula stabilizer), and has a slight decrease in anterior and middle deltoid activity (2).
+More specifically, submaximal gripping elicits significant increases in supraspinatus and infraspinatus (rotator cuff) activity, trapezius activity (scapula stabilizer), and a slight decrease in anterior and middle deltoid activity (2).

 These relative levels of activation and inhibition are essential for initiating the proper muscle force couples needed for shoulder movement.
 A force couple describes the combined actions of muscles (co-contraction) that balance shoulder movement.